aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/documentbuilder/_index.md

 ```

 Inserts an image into the document.
-Inserts an image from a  object into the document.
+Inserts an image from a **java.awt.image.BufferedImage** object into the document.
 The image is inserted inline and at 100% scale.

  **Remarks:**